 Learning Self-hypnosis at North Shore Hypnosis

-There are many books on self-hypnosis, visualization techniques, guided imagery, meditation and self-help in libraries and book stores.
-They explain how it works, offer techniques for use, etc.; but the truth is, a student of self-hypnosis learns more and does much better when they learn how from a professional in the art of hypnotism rather then attempting to master it from written instructions in a book.
+There are many books on self-hypnosis, visualization techniques, guided imagery, meditation and self-help in libraries and bookstores.
+They explain how it works, offer techniques for use, etc.; but the truth is, a student of self-hypnosis learns more and does much better when they learn how from a professional in the art of hypnotism rather than attempting to master it from written instructions in a book.
 You can learn about self-hypnosis by reading how-to instructions, but under the guidance of Carol Denicker, BCH, CMI, you will receive:

 - Training and practice

 - Recordings of your hypnosis sessions to practice with at home

 - Powerful post-hypnotic suggestions that trigger easy, deep and fast hypnosis.